Back to California

 Unclaimed Employee Benefit Plan Distributions

-This legislation adds a requirement for unclaimed money from employee benefit plans to have been subject to forfeiture before it can be considered for escheatment and allows state laws about unclaimed distributions to follow federal guidelines if there are conflicts.
+This legislation adds a requirement for unclaimed money from employee benefit plans to have been subject to forfeiture and not reversed by the plan before it can be given to the state, with provisions following federal law if applicable.

 What This Bill Does

-• Adds a requirement that an unclaimed distribution must have been subject to forfeiture before it can be considered for escheatment (going to the state).
+• Adds a requirement that an unclaimed distribution must have been subject to forfeiture and not reversed by the plan for the exception to apply.

-• Gives the Controller permission to make agreements with other states to ensure compliance with federal law for unclaimed property.
+• Allows the Controller to make agreements with other states to ensure compliance with federal law regarding these distributions.

 Who It Names or Affects

-• People who have unclaimed money in employee benefit plans.
+• People who have unclaimed money from employee benefit plans

 Terms To Know